- Immigrant Welcoming Hub

 If you hold US Permanent Resident Status (a "green card"), you are eligible to become a naturalized citizen of the United States.
-Many Permanent Residents may wish to become Naturalized US Citizens, and we encourage you to consider this important step for your future and future of your family.
+Many Permanent Residents may wish to become Naturalized US Citizens, and the City of Fayetteville encourages you to consider this important step for your future and future of your family.

 Benefits of Citizenship

 There are many benefits of being a citizen of the United States.
 While the US affords many rights to both citizens and non-citizens, some rights are reserved solely for American citizens, including*: